• Skip to primary navigation

 Can you make this cake dairy-free?

-Yes, it is easy to make this gluten free apple cider cake dairy-free.
+Yes, making this gluten-free apple cider cake dairy-free is easy.
 Just substitute dairy-free butter or oil for the butter.

 How do you store apple cider cake?